How to defer your tax payment

-If you did defer your VAT return payment before that date, you have until on or before 31 March 2021 to pay your owed VAT.
-If you think you won’t be able to pay your VAT in full by the deadline, you can contact HMRC’s Time To Pay (TTP) service to request to pay in instalments.
+If you did defer your VAT return payment before that date, you had until on or before 31 March 2021 to pay your owed VAT.

 Request Time to Pay Arrangement

-‘Time to Pay’ literally means that you need more time to pay your taxes, thus setting up a Time to Pay Arrangement online allows you to pay your tax bill in instalments.
+‘Time to Pay’ literally means that you need more time to pay your taxes.
+Setting up a Time to Pay Arrangement on the GOV.UK website allows you to clear your tax liability in monthly instalments, for example.

 If you do decide to set up a Time to Pay Arrangement, you will need the following information before you contact HMRC for government support: